 Even though your child is experimenting with independent choices, he or she still needs to know that you’re there and are available to talk over both normal events and difficult issues.
 Make arrangements prior to each school year, in agreement with your child, to write, email, or call on certain agreed-upon times.

-- Allow space for your college student to set the agenda for some of your conversations and interactions.
+- Allow space for your college student to set the agenda for some of your conversations

 It can even be normal and developmentally appropriate for some college students to want little contact with their parents.
 Some students choose their most important relationships to be with peers and/or significant faculty.
 This is an important part of gaining personal identity and autonomy and can assist the college student in being able to relate to you.